 Consumers will allow access to personal data for clear benefits, says Infosys study

-Infosys polled 5,000 digitally savvy consumers in Australia, France, Germany, UK and USA on the way they trade personal information while using services of the retail, banking and healthcare sectors.The study shows the key challenge facing business is to navigate the complex behaviors consumers display when sharing their personal data.
+Infosys polled 5000 digitally savvy consumers in Australia, France, Germany, UK and USA on the ways they trade personal information while using services of the retail, banking and healthcare sectors.The study shows the key challenge facing business is to navigate the complex behaviors consumers display when sharing their personal data.

-- 86 percent of the consumers in the poll insist on data mining based fraud protection, to the extent that they are ready to switch banks for more security.76 percent of the consumers prefer targeted ads and only 13 percent are forthcoming to share their social profile.
-58 percent of the consumers are willing to share personal and family medical history with doctors on the digital platform.
+- 86% of the consumers in the poll insist on data mining based fraud protection, to the extent that they are ready to switch banks for more security.
+76% of the consumers prefer targeted ads and only 13% are forthcoming to share their social profile.
+58% of the consumers are willing to share personal and family medical history with doctors on the digital platform.

 According to the poll conducted by Infosys consumers worldwide are more than willing to forgo personal information to get better service from their doctors, bank and retailers.
 However, they are very discerning about how, when and where they share such information.
 Today’s digital consumers are confused and sometimes skeptical about how institutions use their data,

-Amongst Americans, Europeans and Australians, 91 percent of consumers favor doctors being furnished with electronic health information record, 77 percent of them with banks and 75 percent of them with online retailers.
+Amongst Americans, Europeans and Australians, 91% of consumers favor doctors being furnished with electronic health information record, 77% of them with banks and 75% of them with online retailers.

 However, the research shows contrasting nuances.
 Consumers won’t readily share personal medical history with doctors.
 They say they want targeted ads and yet they are wary of sharing the information to get it.